Plastic materials

 High performance thermoplastics

-They are thermoplastics with better mechanical performance and heat resistance than the usual thermoplastics.
+They are thermoplastics with better mechanical and heat resistance performance than common thermoplastics.

 Nylon

-It is used to make very resistant threads such as those for stockings, parachutes, the inside of tires, etc. Also to manufacture mechanisms such as gears and bearings, zippers, etc.
+It is used to make very resistant threads such as those in stockings, parachutes, the inside of tires, etc. Also to manufacture mechanisms such as gears and bearings, racks, etc.

 Teflon

-It is practically inert so it does not react with other substances.
+Polytetrafluoroethylene, better known as Teflon, is a practically inert polymer, so it does not react with other substances.
 It has very low friction, is non-stick and resists temperatures up to 270ºC.

-It is used as a coating for frying pans, tape to prevent water leaks in tap threads, mechanisms that do not need lubrication, etc.
+It is used as a coating for pans, tapes to prevent water leaks from the threads of faucets, mechanisms that do not require lubrication, etc.

 Polycarbonate